moustafaatef74/mumshad-k8s/06-Security/README.md

 #### ETCD

-We follow the same steps as previous, ETCD can be deployed as a cluster across multiple servers as in a HA environment, to secure communication between the different memebers within the cluster we must generate additional peer certificates, once peer certificates are generated specify them when starting the ETCD server
+We follow the same steps as previous, ETCD can be deployed as a cluster across multiple servers as in a HA environment, to secure communication between the different members within the cluster we must generate additional peer certificates, once peer certificates are generated specify them when starting the ETCD server

 ```yaml
 - etcd